BenLangmead/bowtie2/MANUAL.markdown

 The indexer provides options pertaining to the "shape" of the index, e.g.
-[`--offrate`](#bowtie2-build-options-o) governs the fraction of [Burrows-Wheeler] rows that are "marked" (i.e., the density of the suffix-array sample; see the original [FM Index] paper for details).
+[`--offrate`](#bowtie2-build-options-o) governs the fraction of [Burrows-Wheeler] rows that are "marked" (i.e., the density of the suffix-array sample; see the original [FM Index][FM Index Paper] paper for details).
 All of these options are potentially profitable trade-offs depending on the application.
 They have been set to defaults that are reasonable for most cases according to our experiments.
 See [Performance tuning] for details.